siefkenj/IBLODEs/book/typst/modules/module5.typ

 == Systems of Differential Equations and Phase Portraits

-Consider a modified version of the Ants-and-Aphids model from @mod:systems, where ants are removed by a farmer at a constant rate (10 per day).
+Consider a modified version of the Ants-and-Aphids model from @mod:systems, where ants are removed by a farmer at a constant rate (10 thousand per day).
 #let Pant = $P_"ant"$
 #let Paph = $P_"aphid"$
 #let F(Pant, Paph) = (Pant + 0.5 * Paph - 10, 0.8 * Pant - 0.5 * Paph)